ghc-proposals/ghc-proposals/proposals/0000-deep-subsumption.rst

 an opt-in by adding a ``DeepSubsumption`` extension.

-Effect and Interactions
+4. Effect and Interactions
 -----------------------

-* The ``DeepSubsumption`` language pragma has all the drawbacks identified in the simplified subsumption proposal, but crucially allows users to opt-in to the drawbacks if their value judgement is different to that of the steering committee.
+The ``DeepSubsumption`` language pragma has all the drawbacks identified in the simplified subsumption proposal, but crucially allows users to opt-in to the drawbacks if their value judgement is different to that of the steering committee.

-Costs and Drawbacks
+5. Costs and Drawbacks
 -------------------

-* We really do not recommend that people use this feature.
+* We do not recommend that people use this feature.
 It makes the language more complicated and runtime performance less predictable.
 * In situations where the eta-expansion behaviour is desired for its user-friendliness, the requirement to enable a strange ``DeepSubsumption`` extension might just lead to even more confusion.
 * Alejandro Serrano `suggests <https://github.com/ghc-proposals/ghc-proposals/pull/287#issuecomment-1128134798>`_
-  that reintroducing this feature will not alleviate any pain, because by the time it's introduced maintainers will have already updated their libraries to account for the changes, and will not want to introduce more churn by enabling ``DeepSubsumption`` and removing the eta-expansions they recently added.
+  that reintroducing this feature will not alleviate any pain, because by the time it is introduced maintainers will have already updated their libraries to account for the changes, and will not want to introduce more churn by enabling ``DeepSubsumption`` and removing the eta-expansions they recently added.

-Alternatives
+6. Alternatives
 ------------

 * The alternative is to do nothing.
 Users will have to accept that simplified subsumption is here to stay and update their code appropiately.

-Unresolved Questions
+7. Unresolved Questions
 --------------------

 * We need to decide whether we would want to backport this feature to the 9.2 branch.

-Implementation Plan
+8. Implementation
 -------------------

-* A draft patch has been prepared by Simon PJ. `!8210 <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/8210>`_.
+Fortunately, the implementation complexity of adding ``DeepSubsumption`` is modest, and well localised.
+We already have an MR that implements it: `!8210 <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/8210>`_.

-Endorsements
+9. Endorsements
 -------------